rival4567/ros1_robotic-projects/src/ROS_Basics_with_Turtlesim/ROS_Communication/ROS_Topics/pub_sub_with_custom_message.md

     Uncomment the Messages and add include the name of your Message files.
 You can include multiple Message files if required as well.

-    Now your `CMakeList.txt` should look like this,
+    Now your `CMakeLists.txt` should look like this,

     ```txt
     cmake_minimum_required(VERSION 3.0.2)